-12 Effective Ayurveda Home Remedies For Cough & cold
+12 Effective Ayurveda Home Remedies for Cough & Cold

 Coughing can be either voluntary or involuntary and is initiated by the activation of receptors in the laryngotracheal bronchi in response to mechanical or chemical stimuli.
 Interestingly, cough receptors can also be found in various other areas of the body, including the sinus, nose, external auditory ear canals, tympanic membranes, pericardium, parietal pleura, stomach, esophagus, and diaphragm.